PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 # Where to store your research data and code
 {: .no_toc }
 *Created by Neil Bramley on Sept 6, 2024, Last updated October 1st 2024*

+**Too Long; Didn't Read:**
+_This is the best thing to do_: Keep your research data on your University DataStore network drive.
+_This is the simplest way to do it:_ Just drag and drop it to your folder via File Explorer (Windows, M drive) or the Finder (Mac, Network/chss.datastore.ed.ac.uk/).
+More details for the curious, on setup and complicated cases below.

 This is intended as a simple guide on storing research data while in PPLS.
 The primary goal is to ensure Principal Investigators, and other researchers responsible for data, maintain a "golden copy" of this data somewhere safe and secure, and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.

-Beyond this, I highlight various reasonable options for actively working on or sharing data.
-I also highlight why some widely used storage options (toward the bottom of the page) are inappropriate.
+I also highlight various reasonable options for actively working on or sharing data and why other options are inappropriate.

-**Too Long; Didn't Read:** _This is the best thing to do_: Keep your research data on your University DataStore network drive. _The simplest way to do it:_ Just drag and drop it to your folder via File Explorer (Windows, M drive) or the Finder (Mac, Network/chss.datastore.ed.ac.uk/).
-More details for the curious, on setup and complicated cases below.

 <details open markdown="block">
   <summary>